lnchambers/rails_engine/README.md

 ## Installing

-* To configure the database run the following commands.
+To setup the database necessary for this API, run the following commands:

 ```
 rails db:create
 rails db:migrate
 rake import_csv
 ```
-* To import a specific csv for a model, see this [explanation](https://github.com/lnchambers/rails_engine/blob/master/csv_import.md)
+To import a specific csv for a model, see this [explanation](https://github.com/lnchambers/rails_engine/blob/master/csv_import.md).

 ## Complex Queries

-* To view some complex data querying run the following:
+To view some complex data querying run the following:

 ```
 rails c